MacArthur Maze: Description

 Local traffic using the interchange includes East Bay commuters to and from San Francisco via the Bay Bridge, as well as drivers traveling up and down the East Bay.
 For long-distance traffic accessing other parts of the country, I-80 is the primary Interstate Highway for points east.
 Although Interstate 5, the main north–south Interstate Highway on the West Coast of the United States, bypasses the Bay Area to the east, connections are provided to the Maze via I-505 and I-80 from the north, and I-580, along with I-205, to the south.
 Furthermore, drivers on US 101 who want to bypass San Francisco can use I-880 from San Jose to the Maze, and then I-580 across the Richmond-San Rafael Bridge.

 Despite the interchange's size, it does not permit complete freedom of movement.
-Drivers approaching the Maze on I-880 from the south cannot directly reach I-580 east, nor can drivers on I-580 from the east turn onto I-880 south.
+Northbound traffic approaching the Maze on I-880 cannot directly reach I-580 east, nor can drivers on I-580 west turn onto I-880 south.

 In at least one instance, the MacArthur Maze has been considered to include or instead refer to the four-level stack interchange completed in 1985 between California State Route 24, Interstate 980, and Interstate 580, about 1 mi east of the East Bay Distribution Structure.
 However, CalTrans unequivocally regards "MacArthur Maze" as only referring to the Distribution Structure.